 And Snyder continued to break new ground with the Wildcats.
 Kansas State's 35-7 victory over top-ranked Oklahoma in the 2003 Big 12 Championship game lifted K-State to its first conference championship since Pappy Waldorf's 1934 squad and secured the school's first BCS bowl berth in the Tostitos Fiesta Bowl.

 With an 11-4 record in 2003, K-State was the only team in the country to win 11 games in six of the previous seven years and just the second program in the history of college football to win 11 games six times in a seven-year stretch.

-Snyder's unprecedented success in 21 years at Kansas State has not gone unnoticed.
+Snyder's unprecedented success in 23 years at Kansas State has not gone unnoticed.
 He has been named the National Coach of the Year on five occasions (1991, 1994, 1998, 2011 and 2012).
-He has been a finalist for the prestigious Bear Bryant/FWAA National Coach of the Year Award in 1993, 1995, 2011 and 2012 before winning in 1998; a finalist for the Football News National Coach of the Year Award in 1995 and 1998; and a finalist for the AFCA National Coach of the Year Award in 1993 and 1998.
+He has been a finalist for the prestigious Bear Bryant/FWAA National Coach of the Year Award in 1993, 1995, 2011 and 2012, while winning the award in 1998; a finalist for the Football News National Coach of the Year Award in 1995 and 1998; and a finalist for the AFCA National Coach of the Year Award in 1993 and 1998.